karynazakabluk/PopUpOslo/README.md

 ## Team

-- Maria
-- Karyna
+- Karyna Zakabluk
+- Maria Vilma

 ## Description
-PopUpOslo is a console-based event management platform developed in C#.
+PopUpOslo is a console-based event management platform developed in C# with SQLite as the database.

-The system allows users to browse events, book tickets, and leave reviews.
+The system allows users to:
-Users can also organise and manage their own events.

-The project demonstrates object-oriented programming concepts and structured application design.
+- Create and manage events
+- Discover and search events
+- Book and cancel participation
+- Leave reviews after attending events

+The system will:
+- Support user registration and authentication
+- Enable event creation and management
+- Provide a booking system with capacity control
+- Allow searching and filtering of events
+- Enable users to leave reviews

 ---